-Sashimi Bar Kashigashira is a charming little sushi place that can be found at Tsukiji’s 4-Chome Intersection, right at the entrance to the large market.
+Sashimi Bar Kashigashira is a charming little sushi place that can be found at Tsukiji’s 4-Chome Intersection, right at the entrance to the former large market area.
 Nestled in the basement floor of an apartment building, look forward to a laid-back atmosphere typical for Tsukiji and seafood delights that’ll make you rethink your definition of “good sushi.”

 For lunch, order the bar’s characteristic dish: “Tsukiji Outer Market Bowl” for 3,000 yen (tax excluded).
 This heavenly seafood bowl consists of two bowls stacked on top of each other, filled with over 20 varieties of fish, shells, crustaceans, and other kinds of seafood – everything from this morning’s freshest catch!
 The lower bowl features a little box holding jelly-like vinegar.
 This is the vinegar that usually is added to sushi rice, allowing those who aren’t a fan of this kind of dish to mix and season as they please.

 The “tuna bowl of plenty” with three kinds of tuna meat for 1,500 yen and the “salmon bowl” for 1,000 yen are other classics that’ll capture the heart and stomach of every sushi lover.
 Dinner will spoil you with a variety of course menus for 3,800 yen each – make sure to order some Japanese sake along with it!